rsvim/rfc/6-ColoringSystem.md

 ## Ecosystem

-All the popular editors have their community to continuously contributions to the syntaxes and themes.
+All the popular editors have their community to continuously contribute to the syntaxes and themes.
 This requrie a lot of time and efforts.

 - Vim: Programming languages will maintain a `.vim` syntax file, to help developers to use their language with Vim/Neovim editors.
 - Sublime-text: Programming languages will maintain a `.sublime-syntax` syntax file, to help developers to use their language with sublime-text editor (and all the editors/viewers compatible with it).